kweckwerth/AngularYoutubePlayer/README.md

 # Angular Youtube Player
-Angular 7 project to stream youtube videos from a rest api.
+Angular 7 project to stream youtube videos from a rest api (see YoutubeRestAPI).
+This is mean as a pure front-end to my back-end API.

 This project is meant to run in AWS.
 This application will call a Rest API with a userId.
 This rest API will return a playlist compatible with this youtube player and auto play the corresponding videos.